 - Join a support group

-[Recommended: to learn how to incorporate some of these practices into your life, read How To Reduce Stress and Anxiety Quickly: 10 Easy Tips].
+[Recommended: to learn how to incorporate some of these practices into your life, read 20 Easy Ways to Reduce Stress Naturally and Quickly (and Keep It Low)].

 Tip #5: Have a Plan (and Follow It)